TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Input.rst

     concerned about communication security (you should!), there is no way around HTTPS.
 If the backend is forced to HTTPS, extension rsaauth can be unloaded.

+    Extension `rsaauth` has been deprecated in the core and will be removed any time soon.

 .. include:: ../Properties/InputAutocomplete.rst.txt

 .. include:: ../Properties/CommonBehaviour.rst.txt